 The CLI allows the user to type single-line annotations at the command prompt for use when writing test or configuration scripts and for better readability.
 The exclamation point ('!') character flags the beginning of a comment.
 The comment flag character can begin a word anywhere on the command line and all input following this character is ignored.
 Any command line that begins with the character '!' is recognized as a comment line and ignored by the parser.
 Some examples are provided below:

-!
-Script file for displaying the ip interface !
-Display information about interfaces show ip interface 0/1 !Displays the information about the first interface !
-Display information about the next interface show ip interface 0/2 !
-End of the script file
+- !
+Script file for displaying the ip interface - !
+Display information about interfaces show ip interface 0/1 !Displays the information about the first interface show ip interface 0/2